Ar3sgice/scmaps/README.md

 ### bound
 Bound maps.
 You control a unit (most likely zergling) to run through the map avoiding explosions and dark archons

+### team
+Teamwork maps. either requires no micro or too many micro

+### rpg
+I recommend Atelier series and Idea Factory games for people who wants to play RPG.
+At least warcraft or RPGmaker, because starcraft isn't a good engine for it

 ### arena
 PvP/competitive maps.
 I have no idea how to play Desert Strike correctly